swissup/swissup.github.io/m1/attributepages/widgets-and-blocks/product-option-block.md

 # Product option block

-Product option block could be used to show brand logo (or any other attribute) **for a single product** with php, layout xml update or widget interface.
+Product option block could be used to show the brand logo (or any other attribute) **for a single product** with php, layout xml update or widget interface.

-> It's not recommended to use block for a product collection.
+> It's not recommended to use the block for a product collection.
 Use specially optimized
 > [product option helper](/m1/attributepages/widgets-and-blocks/product-option-helper)
 > for collections.